MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/control-flow.md

 If the condition is true, then the statement is completed; otherwise, the fixup runs, and the statement runs again, starting with the loop body.

 All three portions of an RUS loop (the body, the test, and the fixup) are treated as a single scope *for each repetition*, so symbols that are bound in the body are available in both the test and the fixup.
-However, completing the execution of the fixup ends the scope for the statement, so that symbol bindings made during the body or fixup are not available in subsequent repetitions.
+However, completing the run of the fixup ends the scope for the statement, so that symbol bindings made during the body or fixup are not available in subsequent repetitions.

 Further, the `fixup` statement is often useful but not always necessary.
 In cases that it is not needed, the construct